d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 The displacement framework reproduces galaxy rotation curves across the SPARC sample plus Milky Way and M31 at high fit quality, with a mass distribution constrained to be a single declining gradient bounded within the visible galaxy.
 The three hypothesis components stated in §2 are all supported by the §5 results:

-- **Curve recovery** is established by the fit-quality distribution: 84% under 5% RMS, 97% under 10%, 100% under 20%.
+- **Curve recovery** is established by the fit-quality distribution: 82% under 5% RMS, 94% under 10%, 100% under 20%.
-- **No extended mass** is established by the mass-extent analysis: every galaxy's mass profile terminates within 1.5 times the outermost data radius, and the median enclosed-mass fraction within that radius is 97%.
+- **No extended mass** is established by the mass-extent analysis: every galaxy's mass profile terminates at or within 4% beyond the outermost data radius, and the median enclosed-mass fraction within that radius is 97%.
 - **Uniform applicability** is established by the consistency of the model structure across the full sample: the same constraint set works at every mass scale and every radial extent in the sample.

 Each is a structurally distinct claim, and each is independently verifiable from the figures and parameter table.
 Together they establish that the framework reproduces the standard galactic rotation observations from the galaxy's own mass distribution, without requiring matter at radii beyond the visible disk.